 Superintendent of Schools

 Dr. LaTonya M. Goffney serves as the Superintendent of Schools for the Aldine Independent School District.
 Since taking the helm in July 2018, Dr. Goffney has dedicated herself to more than 67,000 students and more than 9,000 employees of the district as well as the entire Aldine community.

 Under her leadership, Aldine ISD has developed new initiatives to offer parents and students more options.
 In fall 2018, AISD rolled out a prekindergarten pilot for students who are three years old at several early childhood schools.
 The district in fall 2019, began to offer a two-way dual language immersion program at five campuses.
 The district launched the Accelerating Campus Excellence (ACE) Model at two elementary campuses to increase student outcomes through realigning resources and support to ensure: effective principals and teachers; instructional excellence, extended school day, social-emotional supports, and parent and community partnerships.
-The Rose Avalos P-TECH campus opened in fall 2019, which is yet another opportunity for high school students to earn a college degree and be career-ready following graduation.
+The Rose Avalos P-TECH School, which opened in fall 2019, and the partnership with EMERGE Fellowship are yet additional opportunities for students to earn a college degree and be career-ready following graduation.

 Throughout her tenure in education, Dr. Goffney has increased student achievement through a focus on literacy, targeted professional development for teachers, and collaboration across the community, including developing business and school partnerships, parent engagement as well as increasing transparent and timely communication.